norcams/docs-enduser/docs/terraform-part3.rst

 variables.

-The goal with this document is to show how Terraform can be used to set up a real environment on UH-IaaS.
+The goal with this document is to show how Terraform can be used to set up a real environment on NREC.
 We will create:

 * An SSH key pair
 * Four web servers running CentOS